Inventive AI vs 1up SOC 2 and ZDR

 Zero Data Retention with model providers (ZDR):

-Inventive has zero data retention agreements in place with leading model providers like OpenAI and Anthropic.
-That means:- Your prompts, RFP documents, and responses are not retained to train base models
+Inventive AI has explicit zero data retention agreements in place with leading AI model providers, including OpenAI and Anthropic.
+Your prompts, documents, and generated content are not used to train foundation models, and providers do not retain your data beyond request-processing.

 -